 - Visitor: a visitor to the Donation Site.

 2.1 In consideration of payment of the Subscription Fees, Enthuse will provide the Fundraising Site and surrounding services to the Customer which the customer may enable or disable at any time.
 The Fundraising Site includes:

-- hosting the Donation Site on its Server at no additional cost;
+- hosting the Fundraising Site on its Server at no additional cost;

-- collection of Donations on behalf of the Charity;
+- collection of Donations on behalf of the Customer;

 - if applicable, events and appeals;